 Dementia is a brain disease.
 It is progressive, meaning it gets worse over time.
+It is a terminal illness, meaning it will eventually lead to death.
 Alzheimer's disease (AD) is the most common kind of dementia.

 AD begins in the area of the brain that makes new memories.
 That's why someone with AD forgets something that happened just a moment ago.